USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

     Overview of the Policy Module

-In this documentation, *policy alternatives* refer only to what is being evaluated in a particular model run.
+Throughout OMEGA, *policy alternatives* refer only to the regulatory options that are being evaluated in a particular model run.
 There will also be relevant inputs and assumptions which are technically policies but are assumed to be fixed (i.e. exogenous) for a given comparison of alternatives.
-Such assumptions are defined by the user in the *analysis context*, and may reflect a combination of local, state, and federal programs that influence the transportation sector through regulatory and market-based mechanisms. .. todo: [[add examples, and links]] A comparison of policy alternatives requires the user to specify a no-action, or baseline policy, and one or more action alternatives.
+Such assumptions are defined by the user in the *analysis context*, and may reflect a combination of local, state, and federal programs that influence the transportation sector through regulatory and market-based mechanisms.
+For example, these exogenous context policies might include some combination of state-level mandates for zero-emissions vehicles, local restrictions or fees on ICE vehicle use, state or Federal vehicle purchase incentives, fuel taxes, or a carbon tax.
+A comparison of policy alternatives requires that the user specify a no-action policy (aka baseline policy) and one or more action alternatives.

-Policy alternatives that can be defined within OMEGA fall into two categories: those that involve fleet average emissions standards and rules for the accounting of compliance credits, and those that specify a required share of a specific technology.
-OMEGA can model either category as an independent alternative, or model both categories together; for example, in the case of a policy which requires a minimum share of a technology while still satisfying fleet averaging requirements.
+Policy alternatives that can be defined within OMEGA fall into two categories: those that involve fleet average emissions standards with compliance based on the accounting of credits, and those that specify a required share of a specific technology.
+OMEGA can model either policy type as an independent alternative, or model both types together; for example, in the case of a policy which requires a minimum share of a technology while still satisfying fleet averaging requirements.

 **Policy alternatives Involving fleet average emissions standards:**
-In this type of policy, the key principal is that the compliance status of a manufacturer is a result of the combined performance of all of the vehicles, and not the result of every vehicle achieving compliance individually.
+In this type of policy, the key principle is that the compliance determination for a manufacturer is the result of the combined performance of all vehicles, and does not require that every vehicle achieves compliance individually.
 Fleet averaging in the Policy Module is based on CO2 *credits* as the fungible accounting currency.
 Each vehicle has an emissions target and an achieved certification emissions value.
 The difference between the target and certification emissions in absolute terms (Mg CO2) is referred to as a *credit*, and might be a positive or negative value that can be transferred across years, depending on the credit accounting rules defined in the policy alternative.
 The user-defined policy inputs can be used to specify restrictions on credit averaging and banking, including limits on credit lifetime or the ability to carry a negative balance into the future.
 The analogy of a financial bank is useful here, and OMEGA has adopted data structures and names that mirror the familiar bank account balance and transaction logs.
 .. todo: [[insert example transaction and balance tables]]

-OMEGA is designed so that within an analysis year, credits from all the producer’s vehicles are counted without limitations towards the producer's credit bank.
+OMEGA is designed so that within an analysis year, credits from all the producer’s vehicles are counted without limitations towards the producer's credit balance.
 This program feature is known as *fleet averaging*, where vehicles with positive credits may contribute to offset other vehicles with negative credits.
 The OMEGA model calculates overall credits earned in an analysis year as the difference between the aggregate certification emissions minus the aggregate target emissions.
-An alternative approach of calculating overall credits as the sum of individual vehicle credits might seem more straightforward, and while technically possible, it is not used for several reasons.
-First, some credits, such as those generated by advanced technology incentive multipliers, are not easily accounted for on a per-vehicle basis.
+An alternative approach of calculating overall credits as the sum of individual vehicle credits, while technically possible, is unnecessary and in some cases more complicated.
+To give one example, the credits generated by advanced technology incentive multipliers are not easily accounted for on a per-vehicle basis.

 The transfer of credits between producers can be simulated in OMEGA by representing multiple regulated entities as a hypothetical 'consolidated' producer, under an assumption that there is no cost or limitation to the transfer of compliance credits among entities.
 OMEGA is not designed to explicitly model any strategic considerations involved with the transfer of credits between producers.

 Emissions standards are defined in OMEGA using a range of policy elements, including:

 * rules for the accounting of upstream emissions
 * definition of compliance incentives, like multipliers